Prisoners of Geography. Ten maps that tell you everything you need to know about global politics. Tim Marshall. 2015. 319 pp.

 A Land of Diversity and Division

 The Middle East stretches from the Mediterranean to Iran and from the Black Sea to the Arabian Peninsula.
-It is a region of stark contrasts: vast deserts like the Rub al Khali ("Empty Quarter"), fertile river valleys (Mesopotamia), and mountainous terrains.
+It is a region of stark contrasts: vast deserts like the Rub al Khali ("Empty Quarter"), long rivers, fertile river valleys (Mesopotamia), great cities, coastal plains and mountainous terrains.
 Its people are equally diverse, with Sunni and Shia Muslims, Christians, Kurds, Yazidis, and other minorities coexisting uneasily under the banner of nation-states that often favor one group over another.

-The Sunni-Shia divide, dating back to the 7th century, remains one of the most explosive fault lines.
+The Sunni-Shia divide, dating back to the 7th century, when the prophet Muhammad died, leading to a dispute over his succession, remains one of the most explosive fault lines.
 Sunni Muslims, who make up about 85% of the global Muslim population, dominate most Arab states.
 Shia Muslims, concentrated in Iran, Iraq, Bahrain, and Lebanon, have historically faced marginalization.
 This sectarian tension has been exploited by rulers and foreign powers, deepening divisions and sparking conflicts—from Iraq’s civil wars to Syria’s brutal sectarian violence.

 The Collapse of States: Iraq, Syria, and Lebanon